 The spectralRange data type shall be used to specify spectral ranges.
 This data type shall be made up of two float16Number values and a uInt16Number value that define the starting wavelength, ending wavelength, and total number of steps in the range.
-Table 6 shows the encoding of a spectralRange data type:
+The encoding of a spectralRange data type is shown in Table 6: